Burgundians: Language

 Little is known of the language or languages of the Burgundians before they integrated into the Romanised populations they lived with, but it is known that the language of the Kingdom based near the Rhone was a Germanic language.
 Some proper names of Burgundians are recorded, and a small number of words, for example in legal texts.
-It is however difficult to use these words to distinguish what type of Germanic they spoke.
+It is, however, difficult to use these words to distinguish what type of Germanic they spoke.
 It is also highly probable that Burgundian vocabulary and naming was influenced by their neighbours, such as the Alemanni and the Visigoths, particularly when it comes to personal names.

-The fifth century poet Sidonius Apollinaris referred in a letter to the language of the Burgundian kingdom and its laws, as "Germanic language" (sermo).
-According to Wolfram, no one in this period would have applied the term Germanic to anything to do with the Gothic peoples.
+In a letter to a noble Roman friend who he referred to as "a new Solon of the Burgundians in the discussion of laws", the fifth century poet Sidonius Apollinaris referred to the language of Burgundian law, as "Germanic language" (germanicus sermo).
+According to Herwig Wolfram, no one in this period would have applied the term Germanic to anything to do with the Gothic peoples.
 In fact, during this period, the term Germani was normally "either limited to Franks and Alamanni or used for peoples of a distant past".
-Herwig Wolfram has therefore argued that the Burgundians were probably called Germani by Sidonius because of their recent history in Germania.
+Wolfram has therefore argued that the Burgundians were probably called Germani by Sidonius because of their recent history in Germania.

-Earlier Burgundians in present day Poland probably also spoke some type of Germanic language.
+Earlier Burgundians in present-day Poland probably also spoke some type of Germanic language.
 Pliny the Elder categorized the earliest Burgundians together with the Gutones and Vandals in the first century AD.
 For this reason, scholars once assumed that Burgundians were speakers of an East Germanic language, like that later used by Wulfila to create the Gothic Bible.
 However, this is now considered uncertain, and Herwig Wolfram has written that for "a long time linguists considered the Burgundians to be an East Germanic people, but today they are no longer so sure".

 Christianity

 Orosius, probably writing about 416/417, wrote that "through the providence of God" the Burgundians in Gaul "all recently become Christians, embracing the Catholic faith and acknowledging obedience to our clergy, so that they live mild, gentle, and harmless lives, regarding the Gauls not as their subjects but in truth as their Christian brethren".
-Socrates of Constantinople reported that a population of Burgundians living east of the Rhine, and mainly living as artisans, converted to Catholic Christianity in 430, under the guidance of a bishop based in nearby Roman Gaul.
+Socrates of Constantinople also reported that a population of Burgundians living east of the Rhine, and mainly living as artisans, converted to Catholic Christianity in 430, under the guidance of a bishop based in nearby Roman Gaul.

 Nevertheless, the Burgundian court in Geneva and Lyon had an Arian faction, which held sway over some of the kings including Gundobad.
 On the other hand, unlike the Gothic and Vandal kingdoms, and perhaps more like the Frankish court before the baptism of Clovis, the Burgundian court also had Catholics, including several of the female members of the family.
 Clovis himself was said to have been converted by his Burgundian wife.
 A notable exception to the pattern was King Sigismund, who converted to Catholicism, and was known for his dedication to it.